-But when I walked in the door I could immediately sense that something was still off.
-Asher came upstairs to greet his siblings, and even though he obeyed Joseph’s command to return to his room it wasn’t without a retort thrown over his shoulder.
-“I want my real mother back and not this monster.”
+But when I walked in the door, I could immediately sense that something was still off.
+Asher came upstairs to greet his siblings and even though he obeyed Joseph’s command to return to his room it wasn’t without a retort thrown over his shoulder, “I want my real mother back and not this monster.”
 We chose to ignore it.
 Just another in a long line of insults hurled at us in the throes of these dark tempests.
 We situated the kids in their bedrooms and chose to have Nathan sleep in the office.
 We had begun witnessing behaviors in Nathan that were concerning us.
 Asher’s emotional bullying was obviously taking a toll on him (or what we thought was his emotional bullying).
 Then we called Asher into our room to try to discuss his choices with some degree of objectivity.

 It was nearly 11pm.

 Asher began by apologizing and clearly articulating his exact instances of defiance and rebellion.
 We thanked him for his honesty and accepted his apology.
 He cried.
 We tried to encourage him with words of affirmation.
-We reasserted our unconditional love for him.
+We reassured him of our unconditional love for him.
 Then we began clarifying the terms of his disobedience.
 Asher’s eyes opened wide and he sputtered, with a degree of incredulity heretofore unseen in him, “Wait!
 I apologized!
 You mean I’m still not going to get to go to the park?”

 We were stunned, and within moments, we were pitching headlong on another of Asher’s emotional roller coaster rides.
 I calmly warned him that he was taking this too far, and we would call the police if he continued to force discordance upon us.
 Asher stood up and said, “Really?”